chocolatetoothpaste/camino/README.md

     // fire a hashchange event for initial page loads window.dispatchEvent( new Event("hashchange") );

-Note: contexts in the browser are arbitrarily derived, until such a time as any are discovered.
-Please submit suggestions to GitHub repository.
-Crappy examples, but you get the point.
+Note: contexts could be anything in the browser, so if anyone has some good use-case arguments, I'd love to hear them.